TomPace101/nanopore_diffusion/notes.md

+_TODO_ add number of dimensions to geometry defnition file, and from there to mesh metadata

 _TODO_ switch to ruamel.yaml, and update the wiki

 _TOOD_ zipping large data sets may need to come under control of doit